swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 }
 ```

-would recieve a synthesized memberwise initializer that looks like:
+would receive a synthesized memberwise initializer that looks like:

 ```swift
 init(@SmallNumber height: Int = 1, @SmallNumber(maximum: 9) width: Int = 2) {